Paul-Garewal/Python-and-C-Work/A2/README.md

-# Similar to A1 but in Python
+# Similar to A1 but in Python to process a yaml file.